jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Whitening

 In machine learning, we prefer features to be un-related.
-For example, in a dating application, a person may prefer a tall person but not a thin person.
-However, weight and heigth is co-related.
+For example, in a dating application, a person may prefer a tall person but not too thin.
+However, weight and heigth are co-related.
 A taller person is heavier than a shorter person in average.
-Re-scaling these features independently can only tell whether a person is thinner than average in the population, but not whether the person is thin.
-A taller person is thinner if both have the same weight.
+Re-scaling these features independently can only tell whether a person is lighter than average in the population, but not whether the person is thin.
 Weigth increases with height:
 <div class="imgcap">
 <img src="/assets/dl/gauss.jpg" style="border:none;">
 </div>